 How to Use Disney MaxPass for PhotoPass

 To use PhotoPass with MaxPass, tap + at the bottom of the home screen.
 Tap Link PhotoPass Photos and you can choose to link attraction photos, link a PhotoPass card or Show PhotoPass Code to show to a photographer.
-Annual passholders can link their pass so that the photographer can scan the pass each time.
+Annual passholders (when available) can link their pass so that the photographer can scan the pass each time.
 Photos should appear under My Photos in about 60 minutes, although it can take much longer.
 Magic Shots may take a few days to load.
 For an extra speedy experience, take a screenshot of your code to show to the cast member rather than waiting on the app to load each time.

 You should confirm while you are in the park that the photos have appeared without watermarks.
 If you have any trouble, hop into the photo shops in either park for assistance.
 They have helped us track down missing photos and assisted in linking our passes to the account!

 What Are the Advantages of Disney MaxPass?
 Is It Worth It?

 For most people, the biggest advantages are convenience and time.
 While we stick to our park plans, MaxPass allows us to see all of the available return times without walking anywhere.
 We're big on hopping between Disneyland and Disney California Adventure on our visits.
 We like to make FASTPASS reservations in the other park and use the wait time to walk over.
 We are hoppin' excited that guests can now obtain FASTPASSes for shows such as Fantasmic! and World of Color through Disney MaxPass instead of having to pick up a paper ticket.
 Time-saver!
 That also means if people cancel their plans, other guests who missed the distribution window may be able to hop in and grab the reservation even after tickets are gone for the day.
 Score!

 There are several advantages to Disney MaxPass over traditional FASTPASS: